TotalcomNetwork/rsync-scripts/README.md

 # Rsync Scripts

-This is a collection of scripts to automate files and directories synchronization between a servers.
+This is a collection of scripts to automate files and directories synchronization between servers.

 ## Rsync Dir